 Entrepreneurs’ and investors’ relief

-You may be eligible for entrepreneurs’ relief if you dispose of all or part of your business as a sole trader or business partner.
-This is taxed at 10% for amounts up to £10 million, and then at 28%.
+You may be eligible for business assets disposal relief (BADR), formerly entrepreneurs’ relief (renamed in March 2020), if you dispose of all or part of your business as a sole trader or business partner.
+This is taxed at 10% for amounts up to £1 million, and then at 20%.

 You may receive investors’ relief if you sell qualifying shares in an unlisted share trading company held by individuals.
 This is taxed at 10% subject to a limit of £10 million.
 Qualifying shares are those newly issued to the individual, on or after 17 March 2016, and held for a period of at least three years from 6 April 2016.